adrian28102001/Cryptography-and-Security/Ciphers/Reports/ReportLab1.md

 ````

 Output

 ````
 Initial text: Adrian
 Key: cipher
 Text encrypted for Vigenere cipher: Clgpee
 Text decrypted for Vigenere cipher: Adrian
 ````
+Conclusion

+To sum up, cryptography is a study and
+practice of hiding information.
+In this laboratory work some famous classical substitution ciphers including Affine,
+Caesar, Viginere, Playfair cipher have been implemented.
+Traditional cryptography is based on mathematics and relies on
+how difficult it is to factor huge numbers computationally.
+The high level of complexity of the mathematical issue for
+the huge number factorization is the foundation for the security of classical cryptography.
+By using a key-space
+brute-force search, traditional ciphers can be cracked.
+Even so those ciphers can be broken using the brute-force
+attack.